Girish1704/Cloud-Native-Application/labguide/getting-started-new.md

    ![](./media/SSG.png)

-Once you get access to Virtual Machine, in the dialog for shutdown event tracker, click on **cancel**.
+Once you get access to the Virtual Machine, in the dialog for shutdown event tracker, click on **cancel**.

    ![](./media/cn-img-up.png)